ics-jku/RVVTS/README.md

 ### Host System (Debian/Ubuntu)

 It it recommended to install the following packages.
-However, you can also follow the individual installation instructions of Spike, RISC-V VP++ and QEMU.
+However, you can also follow the individual installation instructions of Spike, RISC-V VP++, QEMU and PULP Ara.

 On Debian/Ubuntu:
 ```bash